denbeigh2000/coder-templates/README.md

 configured as `denbeigh`, because that's the username I use.
 To change the default username, set the `default_agent_user` variable when pushing these templates.

+The username given **must** correspond to a username created in your NixOS configuration.